 However, there may be some similarity in the ingredients used in both.
 For example, both moisturizing shampoos and conditioners may have common ingredients like sodium PCA, aloe vera and other ingredients.

 A shampoo is a liquid substance that is used to wash your scalp and hair follicles.

-Conditioner is a thick liquid applied on your hair after you are finished washing it.
+Conditioner is a thick creamy substance applied on your hair shaft after you are finished washing it.

 Shampoo cleanses the dirt, dust, bacteria that resides on your scalp.
 It also removes the dead skin cells and extra sebum oil.

 Conditioner moisturizes your hair and nourishes it.
 It makes your hair soft and healthy.

 Shampoos have cleansing ingredients like Sodium lauryl sulfate (SLS), sodium lauryl sarcosinate, sodium laureth sulfate (SLES)